pablogglz/site/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-#### Hello, and welcome.
+#### Hello!

 I am **Pablo González-González**, a doctoral student in **Political Science** at the University of Salamanca and member of the [Democracy Research Unit (DRU)](https://www.researchgate.net/lab/Democracy-Research-Unit-DRU-Homero-Gil-de-Zuniga).
-I hold a Bachelor’s and a Master’s degree in Political Science, and my research interests revolve around political communication, social media, public opinion, and political behavior.
+I hold a Bachelor’s and a Master’s degree in Political Science, revolve around quantitative methods applied to political communication, social media, public opinion, and political behavior.